JimGile/CryptoClustering/README.md

 ## Focus

 Module 11 focuses on the unsupervised machine learning concept of clustering.
 Clustering is the grouping of data so that every member of that group is similar in some way.
-Unsupervised clustering algorithms use test data to build models that categorize the relationships among data points and arrange them in clusters.
-For example, when you purchase an item on a website, unsupervised clustering algorithms can identify related items that people frequently purchase together.
+Clustering algorithms use test data to build models that categorize the relationships among data points and partitions them in clusters.
+For example, when you purchase an item on a website, clustering algorithms can identify related items that people frequently purchase together.

 Unsupervised clustering algorithms and concepts explored in this challenge:

 * **K-Means**: A simple and efficient clustering algorithm that partitions data into (k) clusters where each cluster is represented by its mean (centroid).

-  * K: Refers to the number of clusters you want to divide your data into.
+  * **K**: Refers to the number of clusters you want to divide your data into.
 This is a parameter you set before running the algorithm.

-  * Means: Refers to the mean of the data points in each cluster.
+  * **Means**: Refers to the mean of the data points in each cluster.
 The algorithm iteratively adjusts the cluster centroids to minimize the distance between data points and their respective cluster centroids.

 * **Elbow Curve**: A method to determine the optimal value of k, or the number of clusters in a dataset.
 The Elbow Curve explores a range of k values to determine the number of clusters at which the data points become tightly clustered.